life-itself/web3/notes/post-state-technocracy.md

 * **Claim 3:** "Modern nation states are simply too big".
   * There is a kernel of truth in all this, western democracies are slow and sclerotic and public trust in institutions is at an all time low.
 The Americans legitimately elected an imbecile to control their nuclear arsenal … things are clearly not working optimally in democracy.
   * Infinite supply of whataboutisms talking about the genuine deficiencies in the American hegemony and rules based international order.
-* **Claim 4:** People have successfully built antifragile services that exist outside the regulatory perimeter that have endured the test of time.
-* **Claim 5:** The future inevitably “belongs” to one ideology.
-* **Claim 6:** Belief in the “great cycles of history” model and the decline of Pax Americana.
-* **Claim 7:** "Crypto is the smartest people in the world exiting into their own economy"
+* **Claim 4:** "Crypto is the smartest people in the world exiting into their own economy"
   * A tech-led plutocracy, not a utopia.
   *  The result would be an oligarchy: the technical elite and those with access to capital rule.
-* **Claim 8:** Web3 is a paradigm shift akin to the industrial revolution.
+* **Claim 5:** Web3 is a paradigm shift akin to the industrial revolution.
 Our current reading of economics is incommensurate with the inevitable new world order that will exist after blockchain and tokenization subsume all of human life.
   * This is a vision of the future detached from the lived experience and day to day economics of the vast majority of people globally.
   * We'll all be full-time FX traders at face value makes zero sense.
 Price discovery is important but who will smelt the aluminum for your MacBook?
   * How will this new economy function when their financial system can't even be used to buy goods and services?